codatio/codat-docs/docs/integrations/accounting/wave/accounting-wave-setup.md

    - In the _Redirect URIs_ box, enter `https://wave.codat.io/oauth/callback`
    - In the _Logo_ box, select _Choose File_ to upload your company logo.
 The logo appears on the authorization page that your customers see.

-:::Caution Logo displayed on authorization page
+:::caution Logo displayed on authorization page
 If you don't upload your own company logo, the Codat logo appears on the authorization page.
 :::